-Since the intermediate learner is naturally critical of what the adult world represents, it is necessary for the social studies curriculum to be convincing and relevant.
-Consequently, it must provide learning situations that incorporate student interest, but also encourage students to question what they know, their assumptions, and their attitudes.
-In so doing, they will come to understand and appreciate their own heritage and culture at a deeper level.
-Past history and contemporary studies play a key role since they provide the building blocks of social studies, but the students' rational and critical involvement in learning about them plays an integral part in development of the person and citizen.
+Since the intermediate learner naturally challenges what the adult world represents, it is necessary for the social studies curriculum to be convincing and relevant.
+Consequently, it must provide learning situations that incorporate student interest but also encourage students to question what they know: their assumptions and attitudes.
+In so doing, they will come to more deeply understand and appreciate their own heritage and culture.
+History and contemporary studies provide the building blocks of social studies, but the students' rational and critical involvement in learning about them plays an integral part in their development as persons and citizens.